 And, of course, Oranges

 Oranges are the most famous for being great sources of vitamin C and they are very versatile.
 They can be eaten in juice form, raw or cooked and added to a bunch of dishes.
-A glass of unsweetened, natural orange juice in the morning is a great way to start your day with some vitamin C, but the flesh of the orange, including the pulp, contains the most vitamin C.
+A glass of unsweetened, natural orange juice in the morning is a great way to start your day with some vitamin C, but the flesh of the orange, including the pulp, contains the most this vitamin.

 These are just a few of the great vitamin C options.
 The truth is that there are so many different ways to get vitamin C into your diet, if it isn’t already there.
 But, there’s a good chance that you already consume some of these foods and just didn’t realize how great they are for you.

 If you aren’t eating them, you should strongly consider starting today.
 All of the foods listed above are easy to include into recipes or even eaten on their own.
-In addition to all these foods, you can always buy daily vitamins to ensure that you reach the recommended daily amount of vitamin C. And, don’t forget, that while this is only one step towards living a healthy lifestyle, it is a very tasty path to follow.
+In addition to all these foods, you can always buy daily vitamins to ensure that you reach the recommended daily amount of this vitamin.
+And, don’t forget, that while this is only one step towards living a healthy lifestyle, it is a very tasty path to follow.

 By Sara Campanelli